 The population of sheep and goats in most of the ENP-South countries was relatively high.
 This may, at least in part, be linked to the ability of these animals to survive in arid conditions (whereas the ideal conditions for rearing cattle include a plentiful supply of pasture).
 Pig farming is almost non-existent in ENP-South countries, reflecting the religious practices of their majority Muslim or Jewish populations.

-Table 2 provides an analysis of farm animals for the EU-28 and the ENP-South countries in December 2017.
-Apart from the obvious difference concerning pig farming, there was also a considerable difference in the number of cattle raised in the EU-28 and the ENP-South countries; the total number of cattle across the ENP-South countries for which data are available (December 2017 data for Algeria and Israel, 2019 data for Lebanon and Morocco, 2018 data for Egypt and Jordan, 2017 data for Tunisia, no data for Lebanon or Palestine) equated to just 13 % of the total in the EU-28.
-Data availability for the ENP-South countries is similar for sheep and goats: based on the information shown in Table 2 there were over 64 million sheep in the ENP-South countries and over 17 million goats.
-As such, the number of sheep was equivalent to about three quarters (74 %) of the total across the EU-28 whereas there were at least one third more goats in the ENP-South countries than in the EU-28.
+Table 2 provides an analysis of farm animals for the EU-28 and the ENP-South countries in December 2018.
+Apart from the obvious difference concerning pig farming, there was also a considerable difference in the number of cattle raised in the EU-28 and the ENP-South countries; the total number of cattle across the ENP-South countries for which data are available (December 2017 data for Algeria and Israel, 2019 data for Lebanon and Morocco, 2018 data for Egypt and Jordan, 2017 data for Tunisia and no data for Palestine) equated to just 13 % of the total in the EU-28.
+Data availability for the ENP-South countries is similar for sheep and goats: based on the information shown in Table 2 there were around 64 million sheep in the ENP-South countries and over 17 million goats.
+As such, the number of sheep was equivalent to about three quarters (75 %) of the total across the EU-28 whereas there were at least two fifths more goats in the ENP-South countries than in the EU-28.